TO FEEL by Murray Hidary

 to meet each step.

-To feel is to enter the river
+To enter the river

-without asking where it ends—
+without asking where it ends.

-to trust the current
+To trust the current

-more than the map,
+more than the map.

-to let the water hold your weight
+To let the water hold your weight

 and call that surrender.